LargeAgentCollider/icaif_tutorial/webpage/01-automatic-differentiation.md

-In this case, FD failed to obtain an accurate result for $\epsilon=10^{-2}$ and we had to signficantly reduce it to match the analytical result.
-This is a common problem in FD where choosing the right value for $\epsilon$ may require experimentation and manual tunning.
+In this case, FD failed to obtain an accurate result for $\epsilon=10^{-2}$ and we had to signficantly reduce $\epsilon$ to match the analytical result.
+This is a common problem in FD.
+Choosing the right value for $\epsilon$ may require experimentation and manual tunning.
 Furthermore, the FD method does not scale well with the number of input dimensions.
-That is, if $x \in \mathbb R^n$, then we require $n$ evaluations to obtain all the $\partial f / x_i$.
-If we imagine $f$ to be a neural network with potentially milions of parameters, this makes FD an unpractical choice.
+That is, if $x \in \mathbb R^n$,  $n$ evaluations are required to obtain every partial derivative $\partial f / x_i$.
+If we imagine $f$ to be a neural network with potentially milions of parameters, this makes FD an impractical choice.

 ## 2. Symbolic differentiation

-An alternative differentiation method to finite differences is Symbolic Differentiation (SD).
+An alternative differentiation method is symbolic differentiation (SD).
 This is the method implemented by software packages such as Mathematica, or the Python library sympy.
-The basic idea is to hard-code the derivative of basic functions such as $\sin(x), \exp(x)$, etc. and composition rules such as
+The fundamental idea is to hard-code the derivative for basic functions (such as $\sin(x), \exp(x)$) and exploit composition rules such as

 $$ (ab)' = a'b + ab' $$

-and apply them recursively to obtain the exact derivative of a function.
+which are applied recursively to obtain the exact derivative of a function.
 Let's see how this works:

 ```python